 During this day, people light candles of a menorah which is a candelabrum containing nine branches.
 One branch is usually placed above or below the others and one candle is used to light all the other candles.
 Such candles are called shamash.
 Every night, one candle is lit by the shamash until all eight candles are lit up on the eighth days of the celebration.
 Other activities for this festival include playing the game called a dreidel, eating dairy foods and oily foods such as sufganiyot and latkes.
 There are also public menorah lightings, as initiated by the worldwide Chabad Hasidic movement in the 1970s.

 What is the meaning of Chanukah?

-Chanukah is Hebrew word which means dedication.
-This is the reason why such celebration has that name because it is a day dedicated for the Holy Temple.
+Chanukah is Hebrew word that means dedication.
+This is the reason why such a celebration has that name because it is a day dedicated to the Holy Temple.

-During the time when they wanted to light the Temple’s Menorah (a seven branched candelabrum), they found a single cruse of olive oil.
-They were able to lit the Menorah and the supply of oil resulted in the light lasting for eight days.
+During the time when they wanted to light the Temple’s Menorah (a seven-branched candelabrum), they found a single cruse of olive oil.
+They were able to light the Menorah and the supply of oil resulted in the light lasting for eight days.

 When is the Hanukkah Festivity?

 This Hanukkah festivity always falls on the 25th day of Kislev and the 8 days following that from the Hebrew calendar.

 The following are the main reasons why the celebration of Hanukkah is important:

 As mentioned above the history of Hanukkah, has quite interesting background.
 The celebration is all about commemorating the victory of the Jew against the mighty Greeks and the lighting of the menorah.
 This is a day when people can remember such an important day and remind themselves of such victory which is the reason why they are experiencing the freedom they have right now.

 Another reason why you should celebrate Hanukkah is that you can enjoy it for 8 nights straight.
 There are no breaks.
 You will enjoy lighting the menorah candle every night throughout the duration of the festivity.